-- We generally do not recommend including residual herbicides in fall applications since they provide little benefit in managing weeds that emerge the following spring; however, if infestation of marestail is high in the field and the field has a history of marestail seedbank, it would be advantageous to add a residual herbicide such as Authority® or Valor® or Autumn™ Super, or other metribuzin products.
+- We generally do not recommend including residual herbicides in fall applications since they provide little benefit in managing weeds that emerge the following spring; however, if infestation of marestail is high in the field and the field has a history of marestail seed bank, it would be advantageous to add a residual herbicide such as Authority® or Valor® or Autumn™ Super, or other metribuzin products.

 - Refer to the most recent Guide for Weed, Disease, and Insect Management in Nebraska for more herbicide options.

-Tillage is an integral part of integrated management of marestail.
+Tillage is an integral part of the integrated management of marestail.
 Tillage in the fall or early spring after most marestail plants have emerged can provide effective control (Figure 4).

-Figure 4. (a) Fall tillage provided effective control of marestail compared with (b) no tillage in a recent study conducted at UNL.
+Figure 4. (a) Fall tillage provided effective control of marestail compared with (b) no-tillage in a recent study conducted at UNL.
 (Photos by Parminder Chahal)

 A good stand of cover crops such as cereal rye planted before or after crop harvest in the fall can suppress marestail and other winter annual weeds.
-Early planting of cover crops is the key for effective suppression of marestail; cover crops should have emerged by the time marestail emerges.
-Inter-seeding cover crops while corn is at reproductive stage is a good practice for early establishment of cover crops.
+Early planting of cover crops is the key to effective suppression of marestail; cover crops should have emerged by the time marestail emerges.
+Inter-seeding cover crops while corn is at the reproductive stage is a good practice for the early establishment of cover crops.
 A recent study at the university’s Agronomy Research Farm (Havelock) reported excellent suppression of marestail in soybean when cereal rye had been interseeded in the previous corn crop at the R6 growth stage (Figure 5).

 Figure 5. (a) Cereal rye interseeded in R6 corn (previous year) compared with (b) no cover crop in the subsequent soybean in a study conducted at the university's Agronomy Research Farm (Havelock) in Lincoln.
 Glyphosate-resistant marestail was suppressed significantly in the cereal rye cover crop treatment.
 (Photos by Angela Bastidas, taken June 20, 2017)